Episode Transcript

 they are.
 And it's everyone.
 It's got to stop, and

-people need to be aware of and that's part of
+people need to be aware of.
+And that's part of

-it's part of the charge.
+that's part of the charge.

 Speaker 8 (08:57):

-On the Michael Berry Show, I.
+On the Michael Berry Show, I was all right.

-Speaker 10 (09:28):
+Speaker 7 (09:28):

 I think if you look at the New York Times